intel-retail/documentation/docs_src/use-cases/capi-yolov8-ensemble/getting_started.md

     ```bash
     make minikube_build_capi_yolov8_ensemble
     ```
-and you should see all built successfully.
+and you should see all of the dependencies built successfully.

 ### Run C-API YOLOv8 in minikube